 This course introduces students to the preparation of advanced layer cakes and multi-layered entremets using advanced piping skills and other finishing techniques.
 Students will explore techniques used for assembling and transporting multi-layer tiered cakes and other delicate desserts.
 Elaborate plating designs and techniques will be discussed and executed.
-Upon successful course completion, students will prepare a special occasion multilayer cake.
+Upon successful course completion, students will be able to demonstration learned techniques to prepare a special occasion multilayer cake.